Tangent functor on microformal morphisms, and non-linear pullbacks for forms and cohomology: The tangent and antitangent morphisms for a thick morphism

-(From Corollary~\ref{cor.tsubman} we already know that the tangent bundle to a Lagrangian submanifold in $T^*M$ will be Lagrangian in $T(T^*M)$.)
+(From Corollary~\ref{cor.tsubman} we already know that the tangent bundle to a Lagrangian submanifold in $T^*M$ will be a Lagrangian submanifold in $T(T^*M)$.)

-This motivates the following ``tautological'' definition. \begin{definition} For a thick morphism $\Phi\co M_1\tto M_2$ specified by a generating function $S=S(x;q)$, the \emph{tangent thick morphism } $T\Phi\co TM_1\tto TM_2$ is specified as the generating function by the `time derivative'
+This motivates the following ``tautological'' definition. \begin{definition} For a thick morphism $\Phi\co M_1\tto M_2$ specified by a generating function $S=S(x;q)$, the \emph{tangent morphism} is a thick morphism $T\Phi\co TM_1\tto TM_2$ specified as the generating function by the formal `time derivative' $\dot S$ of the function $S$,